microsoft/ebpf-for-windows/docs/TroubleshootingGuide.md

 Check the Program type's guid and Attach type's guid in the trace.
 Program type and Attach type must have valid guid.

-The first trace shows `Program type` guid is valid but `Attach type` guid is zero.
+The first trace shows the `Program type` GUID is valid but the `Attach type` GUID is zero.
 Hence `ebpf_program_create` failed.
-The subsequent traces show 'Unable to Load Device Driver' and 'The specified driver is invalid' indicating that this is a NMR failure due to an invalid attach type.
+The subsequent traces show 'Unable to Load Device Driver' and 'The specified driver is invalid' indicating that this is an NMR failure due to an invalid attach type.

 **Mitigation**: If you observe NMR failures, you can attempt to restart `netebpfext` and `ebpfcore`: